OpenTermsArchive/contrib-versions/Wikipedia/Privacy Policy.md

 *   Page information
 *   Cite this page

-*   This page was last modified on 4 April 2012, at 18:33.
+*   This page was last modified on 10 March 2013, at 10:31.
 *   Text is available under the Creative Commons Attribution/Share-Alike License. additional terms may apply.
-See Terms of use for details.
+See Terms of Use for details.

 *   Privacy policy
 *   About Wikimedia Foundation